Home Yellow Pages Movies Classifieds Jokes Jobs Free Hosting Free Mail

 for bird viewing, March to May.

-Surinsar Mansar Wildlife Sanctuary
+Surinsar Mansar Wildlife Sanctuary, Jammu

-Surinsar Mansar wildlife Sanctuary named for the two lakes on each comer of it this sanctuary comprises an area of 98 sq km, and supports a mammal population of 8 species, and upto 15 species of birds.
+Surinsar Mansar wildlife Sanctuary named for the two lakes on each comer of it this sanctuary comprises an area of 98 sq km, and supports a mammal population of 8 species, and up to 15 species of birds.

-The Hemis High Altitude National Park
+The Hemis High Altitude National Park, Ladakh Kashmir

 The Hemis High Altitude National Park includes the catchments of two valleys which drain into the River Indus.
 It is named after the famous monastery - Hemis, and sprawls over 600 sq km.
 Approachable by road from Leh, this national park contains several camping sites.
 The area is barren and rocky, covered only sparsely with vegetation.
 Most of the ten species of mammal here are extremely rare - shapu, bharal, great Tibetan sheep, ibex and snow leopard.
 The avifauna too comprises species which are not seen at lower altitudes : Himalayan snow cock being an example.
 The best season for mammal viewing is September to May and for bird viewing March to May and September to December.
 For passes contact the Wildlife warden, Leh.